Pcdesai11/Portfolio-Website/README.md

 # Portfolio-Website
-A portfolio website that lets you create your portfoilio using AI prompts.
+A portfolio website thatshowcases my work,skills education and generally every detail about me in a more user friendly way.